 Benefits of Amazon Inventory Placement Service

-3. Improved Inventory Control: With IPS, sellers have more control over where their inventory initially lands.
+- Improved Inventory Control: With IPS, sellers have more control over where their inventory initially lands.
 Instead of splitting shipments based on Amazon’s demand forecast, sellers ensure all inventory is at one location, simplifying restocking, tracking, and managing stock levels.
+It works for lots types of products whether you sell supplements online or selling toys.

-4. Better for Products in Specific Categories: Some products, particularly those that have stringent compliance regulations (e.g., hazardous materials, heavy items), benefit from centralized shipping last and first mile delivery.
+- Better for Products in Specific Categories: Some products, particularly those that have stringent compliance regulations (e.g., hazardous materials, heavy items), benefit from centralized shipping.
 IPS can help ensure that these products are initially sent to one fulfillment center that is equipped to handle them.

 Downsides to Consider